CNES/cars/docs/source/user_manual.rst

                                        [--nb_workers NB_WORKERS] [--walltime WALLTIME]

         optional arguments:
-          -h, --help            show this help message and exit --sigma SIGMA         Sigma for rasterization in fraction of pixels (default: None, should be >= 0)
+        -h, --help            show this help message and exit --sigma SIGMA         Sigma for rasterization in fraction of pixels (default: None, should be >= 0) --dsm_radius DSM_RADIUS
-          --dsm_radius DSM_RADIUS
-                                Radius for rasterization in pixels (default: 1, should be >= 0)
+                              Radius for rasterization in pixels (default: 1, should be >= 0) --resolution RESOLUTION
-          --resolution RESOLUTION
-                                Digital Surface Model resolution (default: 0.5, should be > 0)
-          --epsg EPSG           EPSG code (default: None, should be > 0) --roi_bbox ROI_BBOX ROI_BBOX ROI_BBOX ROI_BBOX
+                              Digital Surface Model resolution (default: 0.5, should be > 0) --epsg EPSG           EPSG code (default: None, should be > 0) --roi_bbox ROI_BBOX ROI_BBOX ROI_BBOX ROI_BBOX
-                                DSM ROI in final projection [xmin ymin xmax ymax] (it has to be in final projection)
-          --roi_file ROI_FILE   DSM ROI file (vector file or image which footprint will be taken as ROI).
+                              DSM ROI in final projection [xmin ymin xmax ymax] (it has to be in final projection) --roi_file ROI_FILE   DSM ROI file (vector file or image which footprint will be taken as ROI).
         --dsm_no_data DSM_NO_DATA
-                                No data value to use in the final DSM file (default:
+                              No data value to use in the final DSM file (default: -32768) --color_no_data COLOR_NO_DATA
-                                -32768)
-          --color_no_data COLOR_NO_DATA
-                                No data value to use in the final color image (default: 0)
+                              No data value to use in the final color image (default: 0) --msk_no_data MSK_NO_DATA
-          --corr_config CORR_CONFIG
+                              No data value to use in the final mask image (default: 65535) --corr_config CORR_CONFIG
                               Correlator config (json file)
         --min_elevation_offset MIN_ELEVATION_OFFSET
-                                Override minimum disparity from prepare step with this offset in meters
+                              Override minimum disparity from prepare step with this offset in meters --max_elevation_offset MAX_ELEVATION_OFFSET
-          --max_elevation_offset MAX_ELEVATION_OFFSET
-                                Override maximum disparity from prepare step with this offset in meters
-          --output_stats        Outputs dsm as a netCDF file embedding quality statistics.
+                              Override maximum disparity from prepare step with this offset in meters --output_stats        Outputs dsm as a netCDF file embedding quality statistics.
         --use_geoid_as_alt_ref
                               Use geoid grid as altimetric reference.
         --use_sec_disp        Use the points cloudGenerated from the secondary disparity map.
         --snap_to_left_image  This mode can be used if all pairs share the same left image.
 It will then modify lines of sights of secondary images so that they all cross those of the reference image.
         --align_with_lowres_dem
-                                If this mode is used, during triangulation, points will be corrected using the estimated correction from the prepare step in order to align 3D points with the low resolution initial DEM.
+                              If this mode is used, during triangulation, points will be corrected using the estimated correction from the prepare step in order to align 3D points with the low resolution initial
+                              DEM.
         --disable_cloud_small_components_filter
                               This mode deactivates the points cloud filtering of small components.
         --disable_cloud_statistical_outliers_filter
                               This mode deactivates the points cloud filtering of statistical outliers.
         --mode {pbs_dask,local_dask,mp}
                               Parallelization mode (default: local_dask)
         --nb_workers NB_WORKERS
-                                Number of workers (default: 32, should be > 0)
+                              Number of workers (default: 2, should be > 0)
         --walltime WALLTIME   Walltime for one worker (default: 00:59:00).
-Should be formatted as HH:MM:SS)
+Should be formatted as HH:MM:SS) --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                              Logger level (default: INFO.
+Should be one of (DEBUG, INFO, WARNING, ERROR, CRITICAL)

         mandatory arguments:
           -i [INJSONS [INJSONS ...]], --injsons [INJSONS [INJSONS ...]]